Cataracts

 What to expect from your doctor

-Your health care team is likely to ask you a number of questions.
-Being ready to answer them may allow more time later to cover other points you want to address.
+Your healthcare team is likely to ask you a number of questions.
+Being ready to answer them may allow more time later to cover other points you want to talk about.
 You may be asked:

-• Do your vision problems make it difficult to do your job?
+- Does your vision affect your ability to do your job?

-• Have you ever been diagnosed with an eye problem, such as inflammation of your iris?
+- Have you ever been diagnosed with an eye disease?